defano/wyldcard/README.md

 HyperTalk is a [duck-typed](https://en.wikipedia.org/wiki/Duck_typing) language.
 Internally, each value is stored as a string of characters and interpreted as a number, boolean, or list depending on context.
 HyperCard does not allow nonsensical conversions: `5 + "12"` yields `17`, but `5 + "huh?"` produces an error.

-Keywords and symbols in the HyperTalk language are case insensitive.
-Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `myVar` is no different from `myvar`; `field "my field"` refers to the same part as `field "My Field"`.
-A comment is preceded by `--` and terminates at the end of the line (there are no multi-line comments in HyperTalk).
+Keywords and symbols are case insensitive.
+Thus, `ask "How are you?"` is the same as `ASK "How are you?"`; a variable named `theName` is no different from `thename`.
+Comments are preceded by `--` and terminate at the end of the line (there are no multi-line comments in HyperTalk).

 A simple script to prompt the user to enter their name then greet them might look like: